Heavy Quarkonium Spectrum and Decay Constants from a Neural-Network-Based Holographic Model: Introduction

 Recently, machine learning techniques, particularly multilayer perceptrons (MLPs), have shown significant promise in addressing complex scientific challenges \cite{Ma:2023ml, Zhou:2023fair, Pang:2024ijmpe, Li:2023pnn, Pu:2023dl, Pang:2021npa, Steinheimer:2019iso, Wang:2023lightning, Huang:2025ml, He:2023ml, He:2021ml}.
 The universal approximation theorem \cite{Hornik:1989} establishes that an MLP can approximate any continuous function, provided a sufficient number of hidden neurons are present.
 This capability renders MLPs highly effective for solving partial differential equations \cite{Raissi:2019pinn, Soma:2023eos, Karniadakis:2021piml, Shi:2022hq} and modeling inverse problems.
 Compared to traditional polynomial fitting or parametrization approaches, MLPs offer greater expressive power and enhance predictive accuracy while maintaining physical constraints.
+Beyond MLPs, other deep learning architectures such as Transformers have also been successfully applied to hadron physics~\cite{Tong:2026MesonNN} and has also been employed to extract the effective masses of chromo-electric and chromo-magnetic gluons from lattice QCD thermodynamic data \cite{Mei:2025}.

 To the best of our knowledge, this work represents the first application of MLPs to reconstruct the dilaton field directly $\Phi(z)$ within a bottom-up AdS/QCD model.
 Unlike previous approaches that rely on \emph{ad hoc} parametrizations, our method uses experimental data on heavy quarkonium masses and decay constants to determine $\Phi(z)$ in a data-driven manner.
 This allows for a unified and highly accurate description of both spectroscopic and decay properties, addressing a longstanding challenge in holographic QCD.